 Not Renewing Your Policy On Time

 The validity of a health insurance policy may vary.
 It can be 1, 2, 3 years etc. - depending on the insurer and the product.
 So, to ensure that your health insurance coverage remains active and doesn’t lapse, you need to renew your plan on time by paying the due premium.
-If you are not aware that your policy has expired and you raise a claim, it will get rejected.
+If your policy has expired and you raise a claim, it may be rejected.
+However, insurers usually offer a grace period for renewal, during which coverage may continue.

 Making A Claim During The Waiting Period